testssl/openssl-1.0.2.bad/README.md

 The main reason of the fork is to include ChaCha20, Poly1305, other (experimental/insecure) ciphers, and to add some extra features to s_client.
 It should compile 'as least as good' as the official OpenSSL_1_0_2-stable branch.

 #### Latest news
-This branch contains the fix for CVE-2015-1793 from 19-07-2015.
+This branch is up to date with the OpenSSL 1.0.2d version, and contains the fix for CVE-2015-1793 from 19-07-2015.

-Currently it also contains the 'fixes' for CVE-2015-4000 fro 11-06-2015.
-These fixes reject handshakes with DH parameters shorter than 768 bits.
-As this branch is mainly for security assessment purposesThis restriction will be removed in this branch.
+#### Security notices
+Please note that some security restrictions have been removed on purpose: In contrast of the official fork, this version of openssl for instance [does not restrict the size of DH parameters restriction](https://github.com/PeterMosmans/openssl/commit/1fb62ccc6360a4c29fc24fbc0ec82508356752fc).
+It also enables an extra number of ciphers, so please be aware to explicity enable only those ciphers that you trust.

 #### Goals
 The main goals of this fork are